wwingyou/mybuild/README.md

 # mybuild

-This is a java build tool made for packaging project into jar or war file for educational purpose.
+This is a java build tool made for packaging project into jar or war file.

+I do this for understanding how java build tool like Maven and Gradle actually works in building jar and war from project sources.

 ## JAR and WAR